crs4/bbmri-it-school-tutorials/04-tutorial-hl7v2-cda-ihe/HL7v2-CDA-IHE_tutorial.md

 # Hl7v2, CDA, IHE Tutorial

-In this tutorial we will acquire familiarity with HL7v2 and CDA standards, with some examples and exercises with the aim to understand how to use them in practice.
+In this tutorial, we will acquire familiarity with HL7v2 and CDA standards, with some examples and exercises with the aim to understand how to use them in practice.
-We will then learn how to use HL7v2 in the context of IHE profile by implementing a Patient Demographics Query (PDQ) Consumer actors in python, using the HL7v2 library `hl7apy`.
-We will perform the query against a PDQ Supplier, developed with Mirth Connect, that we will run with a Docker container.
+We will then learn how to use HL7v2 in the context of an IHE profile by implementing a Patient Demographics Query (PDQ) Consumer actors in Python, using the HL7 v2 library [hl7apy](https://github.com/crs4/hl7apy).
+We will perform the query against a
+PDQ Supplier, developed using Mirth Connect, that we will run in a Docker container.

 ## HL7 v2: "Reading a message structure".